-Lyrid meteors appear to radiate from the constellation Lyra, near the star Vega.
-But the meteors burn up in the atmosphere about 100 kilometers – or 60 miles – up.
+Like most meteors in annual showers, Lyrid meteors burn up in the atmosphere about 100 kilometers – or 60 miles – up.
 Vega lies trillions of times farther away at 25 light-years.
-But you don’t have identify the meteor shower radiant to enjoy the Lyrid meteors, which can fly in any part sof the night sky.
-If you trace the paths of the Lyrid meteors backward, however, they seems to radiate from this part of the starry sky.
+But you don’t have identify the meteor shower radiant to enjoy the Lyrid meteors, which can fly in any parts of the night sky.
+If you trace the paths of the Lyrid meteors backward, however, they seem to radiate from this part of the starry sky.

 Want more?
 Try these links:

-Bottom line: The best time to watch Lyrid meteor shower is during the dark hours before dawn – though, in 2016, the full moon is sure to subdue the number of visible meteors.
+Bottom line: The best time to watch Lyrid meteor shower is during the dark hours before dawn, and the light of the waning crescent moon shouldn’t really obtrude on the April 2017 Lyrids.